-For the koala annotation, a cut-off of 50 percent coverage and 30 percent identity and an evalue of e-1 were used for GenBlast with the exon repair option turned on.
+For the cat annotation, logical thresholds for coverage (50%), percent identity (30%) and e-value (E-1) were used for GenBlast with the exon repair option turned on.
 The top 10 transcript models built by GenBlast for each protein passing the cut-offs are kept.